l-mathur/social-ai/README.md

 social settings, degrees of agent embodiment, and social attributes of humans, with agents in several roles.</em>
 </p>

-**C1: Ambiguity in Constructs**
+**C1: Ambiguity in Constructs** (Section 4.1 of the paper)

-*Social constructs have inherent ambiguity in their definition and interpretation in the social world.* (Section 4.1 of the paper).
+*Social constructs have inherent ambiguity in their definition and interpretation in the social world.*

-**C2: Nuanced Signals**
+**C2: Nuanced Signals** (Section 4.2 of the paper)

 *Social constructs are expressed through behaviors and signals that can be nuanced, often manifesting through different degrees of synchrony across actors and modalities.
-During interactions, small changes in social signals can lead to large shifts in social meaning being conveyed.* (Section 4.2 of the paper).
+During interactions, small changes in social signals can lead to large shifts in social meaning being conveyed.*

-**C3: Multiple Perspectives**
+**C3: Multiple Perspectives** (Section 4.3 of the paper)

-*In social interactions, actors bring their own perspectives, experiences, and roles; these factors can change over time and influence the perspectives of other actors during interactions.* (Section 4.3 of the paper).
+*In social interactions, actors bring their own perspectives, experiences, and roles; these factors can change over time and influence the perspectives of other actors during interactions.*

-**C4: Agency and Adaptation**
+**C4: Agency and Adaptation** (Section 4.4 of the paper)

-*Actors learn from social experiences and adapt to social contexts, through interactions, influenced by their own agency, goals, motivations, and identities.* (Section 4.4 of the paper).
+*Actors learn from social experiences and adapt to social contexts, through interactions, influenced by their own agency, goals, motivations, and identities.*

 ```bibtex
 @misc{mathur2024advancing,